Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 And away we go.

 I wrote about this already earlier in the spring and you can read the whole piece here.
-I’ve updated those numbers slightly (which I spoke about in this space in May), and here are the updated numbers for this class:
+I’ve updated those numbers slightly (which I spoke about in this space in May), and need to update them again.
+Here is the update to the updated numbers for this class:

-Those are the numbers.
-Now, let’s look at the recruiting landscape of each position group.
+Now that the numbers part is out of the way, let’s look at the recruiting landscape of each position.

 Recruiting Rule #1 is that you have to have a QB in every recruiting class.
 For Miami, that’s going to be a challenge because the Canes were all-in on one player for most of this cycle, and the available talent — including the former target — is sparse, and that’s putting things nicely.